 The dispatch, not by design but by the purest accident of my being unable to use a French typewriter, resembled in all its physical appearance an ordinary United Press bulletin passed by the American press censor in Paris, and relayed via the United Press-Dépêche leased wire to Brest.
 Furthermore, its authenticity was vouched for by the highest American naval commander in French waters, through the medium of his own personal and confidential aide, Ensign Sellards.

-At the end of his coverage, Daniels referred to Admiral Wilson’s 8 November 1918 report to him as Navy Secretary, stating blandly that it “did not confirm all the details related by Howard”.
-He noted that Wilson maintained he “did not send his aide to the censor’s office with Mr. Howard but to the office of the Brest newspaper”, and would not have authorized the armistice news to be sent to America had he realized that was Howard’s intention.
-But he offered no explanation and ignored the other material Wilson had provided in his January 1934 eight-page letter.
+At the end of his coverage, Daniels referred only to Admiral Wilson’s 8 November 1918 report to him as Navy Secretary, stating blandly that it “did not confirm all the details related by Howard”.
+He noted merely that Wilson maintained he “did not send his aide to the censor’s office with Mr. Howard but to the office of the Brest newspaper”, and would not have authorised the armistice news to be sent to the United States had he realized that was Howard’s intention.
+He ignored what Wilson had provided in his January 1934 eight-page letter.

-In all, Daniels’ attention to Wilson’s side of the story fills just six lines in nearly five pages dedicated to Roy Howard’s version of what happened in Brest and how, as Navy Secretary, he had handled a demand for Howard’s punishment for his false armistice cablegram made to him in person by an Associated Press official (described earlier).
+In all, Daniels’ attention to Wilson’s story fills just six lines in nearly five pages dedicated to Roy Howard’s and to how, as Navy Secretary, he had handled a demand for Howard’s punishment for his false armistice cablegram made in person by an Associated Press official (described earlier).
 N6

-Admiral Wilson copied by hand some of the text from these pages and then appended what are probably his last written observations about them, his testimony in effect, on his part in the False Armistice.
-Under the heading “Notes by me – Henry B. Wilson”, he recorded the following:
+Admiral Wilson copied by hand some of the text from these pages; and then, under the heading “Notes by me – Henry B. Wilson”, appended what are probably his last written observations on his part in the False Armistice:

 Today – 19 July 1946 – I have read the book by Mr. Daniels, and gotten his point of view.
 Mr. Howard’s comments I read years ago.
 I have refrained from entering into a controversy with a newspaper publisher.
 But I have written a full account of the incident and stored it away with my other papers.
 And I can say that my interpretation differs widely from Mr. Howards or Mr. Daniels, and that mine is correct.
 Again and again I have been importuned to state the facts publicly in writing, but I have not walked into the trap.
 Several years ago Mr. Daniels told me that he was writing a book covering the war and asked that I give him my version of the False Armistice.
 For a long while I declined to do so.
 Later he asked again and I sent him a copy of my version that I had prepared and stowed with my papers.
 Evidently he was not interested in it, for he has almost completely taken the version of Mr. Howard – which version is far from the facts.
 But his version yarn [sic] makes good news copy no doubt.
 Mine may not – but it is the true version.